asabuncuoglu13/custom-vision-pytorch-mobile/PyTorchDemoApp/README.md

 After getting predicted scores from the model it finds top K classes with the highest scores and shows on the UI.

+#### Custom Image Classifier Example

+Following the [Custom Mobile Vision Classifier Notebook](../torch_transfer_learning_mobilenet3.ipynb), a custom model powers the controller mechanism for the Chrome's Dino Game.
+This application is an example use of custom model to control a web app.

 #### Language Processing Example

 Another example is natural language processing, based on an LSTM model, trained on a reddit comments dataset.